soomtong/dota2handbook/readme.md

 - [x] adjust font size with multi device
 - [x] fix touch area for multi device
 - [x] global notification in ajax load a data
-- [ ] use window.localStorage or chrome.storage.local
+- [ ] use window.localStorage or chrome.storage.local for previous panel mode
 - [ ] trim and resize images
 - [ ] update data with markdown
 - [ ] bind markdown renderer in detail view
-- [ ] concern CORS for web app
+- [ ] resolve CORS for web app
-- [x] enable for chrome app
+- [ ] enable for chrome app
 - [ ] add gulp script with source management
 - [ ] add gulp script with push gh-pages with git (like Hexo)
 - [ ] add gulp script for package with Cordova